Cattle & Sheep Health & Welfare Survey

 While priority diseases have already been established in some UK nations and by a range of expert groups, Ruminant Health & Welfare, a new cross-UK industry body involving all key organisations operating in the sheep and cattle sectors, wants to go further.

 We would like to balance current evidence with a better understanding of the views of farmers, shepherds, herd managers and farm vets – all those who work closely with sheep and cattle on a daily basis.

-Please help us and take part in this survey.
-In it we ask you to review a range of diseases and conditions, the majority of which have been identified by expert groups as having a significant impact on our industry’s greenhouse gas emissions.
+In order to do this, we invited people in these occupations from all over the UK to take part in a survey to review a range of diseases and conditions, the majority of which have been identified by expert groups as having a significant impact on our industry’s greenhouse gas emissions.